International Boundary and Water Commission: 1906 Boundary Waters Convention

+1933 Border Convention

 In the 1933 Border Convention (1 February), the two governments agreed to jointly construct, operate, and maintain, through the IBC, the Rio Grande Rectification Project, which straightened and stabilized the 249-km (155-mile) river boundary through the highly developed El Paso–Juárez Valley.
 The project further provided for the control of the river's floods through this valley.
 Numerous parcels of land (174) were transferred between the two countries during the construction period, 1935 – 1938.
 At the end, each nation had ceded an equal area of land (2560.5 acres) to the other.

+1944 Water Treaty

-The Treaty relating to the utilization of waters of the Colorado and Tijuana Rivers and of the Rio Grande of 3 February 1944 distributed between the two countries the waters of the Rio Grande from Fort Quitman to the Gulf of Mexico, and the waters of the Colorado River.
+The Water Treaty of 3 February 1944 distributed between the two countries the waters of the Rio Grande from Fort Quitman to the Gulf of Mexico, and the waters of the Colorado River.
 Of the waters of the Rio Grande, the treaty allocates to Mexico: